How Idukki stacks up.

 Idukki vs Storista

-Storista is a shoppable-video point tool, Shopify-only.
-Strong if all you sell is on Shopify and all your content is video.
+Storista is a Shopify-only shoppable-content tool that now leads with its AI studio (UGC avatars, B-roll, generative product video) on cheap published tiers from $16/mo.
+Strong if you sell on Shopify and video is the priority.
 Idukki ships photos, video, reviews, rights, hashtag campaigns and digital signage across Shopify, WooCommerce, BigCommerce and Wix, at a flat price.

 Idukki vs Videowise

-Videowise is the deepest, best-funded shoppable-video platform for Shopify DTC.
+Videowise is one of the deepest shoppable-video platforms for Shopify DTC.
 Their video performance and live shopping are excellent.
-But they are video-only, Shopify-first and stack per-interaction fees on top of feature tiers, high-traffic brands face unpredictable overages.
+But they are video-first, Shopify-first, and pricing stacks engagement-billed tiers ($99 to $449/mo by visitor volume) with overage charges and a live-shopping add-on from $49/mo.
 Idukki is breadth, plus one simple per-impression rate that includes every layout.

 Idukki vs EmbedSocial